billythegoat356/pystyle/README.md

 Available modes are:
   - Center (Center the banner/text on both axis)
   - XCenter (Center the banner/text on X axis)
-  - Ycenter (Center the banner/text on Y axis)
+  - YCenter (Center the banner/text on Y axis)

 <br><br>